 The case, which was first filed in U.S. District Court for the Northern District of California in November 2018, alleged that the company deceived consumers by claiming its polypropylene K-Cups are recyclable.

 Lafayette, Calif. resident Kathleen Smith had sued Keurig Green Mountain, alleging that Keurig instructed consumers to remove the metal foil from the used K-Cups, compost or discard the coffee grounds and recycle the cup and filter.
-However, the lawsuit alleged most materials recovering facilties (MRFs) cannot process the cups and they are either disposed of or end up contaminating other recyclables.
+However, the lawsuit alleged most MRFs cannot process the cups and they are either disposed of or end up contaminating other recyclables.

 Keurig asked the case be dismissed, citing a host of reasons.
 However, in June 2019 Judge Haywood Gilliam, Jr. declined to dismiss the case and then in September 2020 approved an order certifying the class represented by the plaintiff includes “all persons who purchased the Products for personal, family or household purposes in California (either directly or through an agent) from June 8, 2016 through the present.”